Israeli Palestinian Confederation Mission Statement

 Please sign up and we will send you an invitation with a link and a password.

-Ninety Four percent of the participants supported a common federal government for the people of Israel and Palestine.
-The IPC parliament ratified a constitution, voted to give a veto power to the Israeli and Palestinian governments on issues in which…
+Ninety-seven percent of the participants agreed that a federal government should be established in Israel and Palestine to facilitate peace.
+The parliament ratified a constitution and passed legislation to grant veto power to the Israeli and Palestinian governments on laws…